shanugit/Namaste-React-Course/Theory/CLass-01/readme.md

 Content Delivery Network is used to serve as cache to deliver static content over internet.

 ## 4. Why React is know as React?

+No idea yet.

+## 5. What is crossOrigin in script tag?

+## 6 Difference between React and ReactDOM

+## 7. Difference between react.production.js and react.development.js files via CDN.

+## 8. Difference between async and difer.